gustwindjs/gustwind/documentation/node-compatibility-plan.md

 - A practical Node CLI now exists in `gustwind-node/cli.ts`.
 - Current scope covers version output, static build, development serving, and static build serving.
 - The legacy Deno CLI now delegates its `develop` and `serve` workflows to that Node CLI.
+- Repository-level build tasks still use the Deno CLI path, even though the Node CLI can already perform the build itself.
 - Full command-surface replacement for `gustwind-cli/mod.ts` is still not a target.
 - The quality gate now verifies that the Node CLI can build the repository.